Policy last updated

 Therapy to enable access to education

 If therapy is considered to be a reasonable adjustment that is required for a student to access their education, the school is legally obliged to provide the student with access to this therapy.
-On this basis, schools should ensure therapists are available to provide educational supports to students.
-Such therapists may also be accessed from Student Support Services.
+Such therapists may be accessed from Student Support Services.

 NDIS funded therapy